 9. I’m a certified volunteer for Courage Worldwide, an incredible non-profit that helps rescue girls who have been victims of trafficking.
 When I lived in California, I had the privilege of being the Director of Communications for this amazing organization.

 10. My least favorite thing?
 Heights.
 (I’m pretty sure it has something to do with the fact that I fell down a steep cliff over whitewater when I was a little girl.
 It all ended up fine, but still.
 Heights just aren’t my thing.)

 11. We have pets.
 Plenty of them.
-My teenage son has a gift with animals… so we have all kinds — a dog, a cat, two birds, a hermit crab, and a ton of fish (by last count, we were up to four fish tanks).
-I joke when we go on vacation that it costs us more to cover pet sitting than it does to travel, and I’m actually not kidding!
+My teenage son has a gift with animals… so we have a lot — a dog, a cat, two birds, a hermit crab, and a ton of fish (by last count, we were up to four fish tanks).
+I always say when we go on vacation that it costs us more to cover pet sitting than it does to travel, and I’m not kidding!